 If you fancy treating yourself to fine dining at one of Auckland’s best Japanese and European fusion restaurants, then Kazuya is where you want to be.
 You’ll find dishes created using a unique process of low and slow-roasting for meat, as well as deploying traditional Japanese methods for preparing fish, all plated to perfection.
 While their cuisine techniques may be wonderfully elaborate, their philosophy is simple—to make their guests smile.

 One of Auckland’s best Japanese restaurants comes with an extra international flare—Peruvian flavours.
-Enter Azabu: Ponsonby’s Japanese Nikkei and Peruvian fusion eatery, where fabulous new flavours are skillfully infused into each and every dish.
+Enter Azabu: Ponsonby (and now Misson Bay's) Japanese Nikkei and Peruvian fusion eatery, where fabulous new flavours are skillfully infused into each and every dish.
 There’s a lot to love about this place, from it’s covetable decor right through to the plethora of small and large sharing plates bursting with colour and punchy tastes.
 The fun doesn’t stop there—did we mention there’s also a secret cocktail and sake bar called Roji hidden out the back of the building?
 As if Azabu couldn’t get any better.

 What happens when two award-winning Japanese chefs join forces and open up a joint?
 You get one of Auckland’s best Japanese restaurants and most magical noodle houses, that’s what.
 To see it for yourself, head to Mt Eden’s Zool Zool, and be prepared to experience some of Auckland’s best, and most authentic, Japanese ramen and sake.
 There are oodles of noodle-filled ramen bowls to choose from, as well as the lesser known—but equally delicious—Zool Men reduced broth dishes.
 Make sure you save room for dessert here, there’s Yuzu sorbet, matcha ice cream and even wasabi ice cream to get in on.

-Down a quiet side street off the not-so-quiet Ponsonby Road is the up-scale Coroco, serving new-style Japanese cuisine in a cosy, yet contemporary setting.
+Down a quiet side street off the not-so-quiet Ponsonby Road is the up-scale Cocoro, serving new-style Japanese cuisine in a cosy, yet contemporary setting.
 The restaurant places importance on providing an “Ichi-go Ichi-e” experience, in essence meaning “treasure every encounter, for it will never recur.”
 A range of menus are on offer—a degustation course, sushi sashimi course, signature course as well as an à la carte option.
 This is fine dining at its best.

 Venture downtown to Durham Street West, and discover Kushi—a hidden gem that’s easily one of Auckland’s best Japanese restaurants.
 This kitchen and bar is sophisticated, modern and comfortable—much like their menu, which includes sleek renditions of classic favourites like Karaage chicken, sashimi, slow-cooked pork belly and gyozas among fresh fusion dishes like miso marinated lamb racks.
 Pop in for a quick lunchtime bento box, grab dinner on the go, or settle in for a long, sake-infused dinner—the possibilities are endless.